MK1476/shaQR/README.md

 # shaQR
-Generates QR codes from selected text or links in Chrome.
+Generates QR codes from selected text, links, images in Chrome.

 ## Installation
 1. Clone or download this repository.